jake-walker/code-club/lessons/apis/intro.md

 * **Met Office** - Allows developers to collect the latest weather information.
 * and the list goes on...

 So as you can see quite a few big companies have APIs.
-In this lesson we are going to use an API using a programming language called Node.js which is build on JavaScript so it is very similar.
+In this lesson we are going to use different APIs to show useful information to a user.